TanSRicky/Algorithms/README.md

 BFS, DFS, A* algorithms for path finding on graphs.

 Minimax algorithm
--For two players vs a bot that always plays optimally.
+-For two players vs a bot that always plays optimally in the game of tic tac toe

 TODO:
 Need to fix A* function so that it is admissible.
 Since the function is not admissible the path returned is not optimal.